-Assessment is a process that systematically measures a learner's performance against learning outcomes prescribed in unit standards or skill standards, programmes and the graduate profile of a qualification.
+Connexis registered assessors are a vital part of the process.
+The assessors apply assessment resources to measure a learner's performance against learning outcomes prescribed in unit standards or skill standards, programmes and the graduate profile of a qualification.

-These procedures ensure consistent and compliant assessment is performed by Connexis registered assessors.
-This manual has four sections:
+The Assessor Manual contains the procedures and guidelines to ensure consistent and compliant assessment is performed by Connexis registered assessors.
+This manual has Five sections:

 - 1. Standards and Qualifications

 - 2. Assessor registration

 - 3. Assessment practice

 - 4. Moderation

-- 5. Appendices: Supporting documentation and industry specific information.
+- 5. Appendices: Supporting documentation and industry-specific information.